 Alhazen approached the problem in the way Eudoxus or Archimedes would have, by the method of exhaustion, summing slices of the shape.
 Archimedes had used this technique brilliantly to find the volume of a sphere.

 Alhazen applied the method of exhaustion to the paraboloid and found he needed the formula for the sum of fourth powers to calculate the answer.
-The formula for the sum of second powers had been discovered by Archimedes, and for third powers by the great Indian mathematician Aryabhata.
+The formula for the sum of second powers had been discovered by Archimedes, and third powers by the great Indian mathematician Aryabhata.
 There was, however, no formula for the sum of fourth powers.
 Alhazen realized he would have to discover this for himself.

 And discover it he did.